AutoItConsulting/osd-background/src/AutoIt.OSD.Background/Example/_README.txt

 2. Modify Options.xml as required.

-3. Open BGInfo.exe and open Default.bgi and Error.bgi to customize your BGInfo text.

-4. Modify Default.jpg and Error.jpg as required.

-5. Run the script inside your task sequence like so:
+3. Run the script inside your task sequence like so:

 	cscript.exe //NoLogo OSD_SetPhase.vbs "This is some phase text"

+To customize the bitmaps used edit Default.jpg and Error.jpg.

+Open BGInfo.exe and open Default.bgi and Error.bgi to customize your BGInfo text.